|

 television in 1955 on WGN-TV; and, in 1961, played a complete program on WTTW.
 The orchestra

-continued to prosper and perform regularly at Jefferson Park and at many events, including Humbolt
+continued to prosper and perform regularly at Jefferson Park and at many events, including Humboldt

 Park Summer Concerts, Mooseheart Children's Home, the Parental School, and Grant Park Music Festivals.